 What is your cancellation policy?

 What type of guitar do I need for guitar lessons?

 I am left handed, do I need a left handed guitar?

 Yes, we teach all levels from beginners to near professional musicians.
 Complete beginners are welcome.

 Most students come once a week for a 30-minute private lesson.
 45-minute and 60-minute weekly lessons are also available for students who desire longer lessons.
 For most students, one 30-minute lesson per week is adequate if the student comes to his or her music lesson prepared.

 Most music lessons occur between the hours of 3:30 p.m. and 8:30 p.m.
 Monday through Friday.
 We are closed on Saturday and Sunday.
 Occasionally, a teacher may do make up lessons on a Saturday.

 Our teachers come from a wide variety of different musical backgrounds.
 If you are an intermediate-advanced student that desires to learn a specific style, please let us know.
 We can direct you to the teacher best suited to your style and musical preferences.
 All teachers are qualified to teach a well-rounded curriculum of basic music to beginners.

-All lessons are taught in the studios at the Pfluger-Rock School Of Music.
+Lessons are taught in the studios at the Pfluger-Rock School Of Music or virtually.
 Our teachers do not travel to student’s homes to do lessons.